Tokyo Food: 6 Traditional Local Dishes to Try

-Soba refers both to noodles made from buckwheat flour, as well as to a completed dish that includes soba.
+Soba noodles - or simply just “soba” - are a type of traditional Japanese noodle made from buckwheat (soba) flour.
 Soba can be eaten all throughout Japan, but it was in Edo that a sense of aesthetics was born around soba.
 Even now, many people have differing opinions regarding how best to enjoy soba.

 Tempura is a Japanese dish of fish, vegetables, and other ingredients dipped in light batter and deep-fried.
 If the seafood comes from Tokyo Bay it is known as “Edomae tempura”.
 Tempura in the Tokyo area different from that of Western Japan on several points - the batter is fried in a mixture of sesame and vegetables oil rather than just vegetable oil; the batter is cooked until it is a more deeply golden in color; and the tempura is served in a light soy sauce-based dipping sauce called "tsuyu".